betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 <!-- deck text start -->
-Developers new to peer review via the Pull Request workflow supported by hosting providers like GitHub, GitLab, etc., may not appreciate the impact of the *size* of the PR on productivity.
+Developers new to peer review via the Pull Request workflow supported by hosting providers like GitHub, GitLab, etc., may not appreciate the impact of the *size* of the PR on overall productivity of the team.
 This article outlines some issues and provides some links to several supporting articles about the impact of PR size on productivity.
 <!-- deck text end -->

 #### Contributed by [Mark C. Miller](http://github.com/markcmiller86 "Mark C. Miller")